gvwilson/sdxjs/layout-engine/index.md

 One of the biggest differences between a browser and a printed page is that the text in the browser wraps itself automatically as the window is resized.
-(The other, these days, is that the printed page doesn't spy on us, though someone is undoubtedly working on that…)
+(The other, these days, is that the printed page doesn't spy on us, though someone is undoubtedly working on that.)

 To add wrapping to our layout engine, suppose we fix the width of a row.